reactorlabs/RhoVec/semantics.md

 These might not be necessary, but are nice to have, or will be implemented because other features depend on them.

-  * named vectors and subsetting
-  * general assignment to variables
   * core syntax and sugar?

 ### Lower priority